Cystitis is inflammation of the bladder, usually caused by a bladder infection.

 Read more about the symptoms of cystitis.

-Women who have had cystitis before don't necessarily need to see their GP if the condition returns, as mild cases often get better without treatment.
-You can try the self-help measures listed below, or ask your pharmacist for advice.
+Women don't necessarily need to see their GP if they have cystitis, as mild cases often get better without treatment.

-- your symptoms don't start to improve within a few days
+- your symptoms don't start to improve within 3 days

 - you get cystitis frequently